mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

 `alias` parameter is how D does "pass by name" semantics.
 All template arguments must be compile-time entities so you can't pass `secret_array` itself like that as it is a field of runtime object.
-Yet you can pass its symbol name and `alias` will make use of context pointer to resolve a field for a proper object, acting as certain form of a delegate.
+Yet you can pass its symbol name and `alias` will make use the of context pointer to resolve a field for a proper object, acting as certain form of a delegate.

 Of course you could just drop any parameters completely and use `this.secret_array` directly - as whole mixin body gets pasted into the